 ■ Do not eat food served at room temperature.

 SSSA arranges private transportation with trusted drivers for our group transportation needs, including weekend excursions and airport pickups.
-As stated in the Accidents section, students are prohibited from operating a motor vehicle, so when not traveling as a group with the program, students will often have to rely on other forms of public transportation.
+As stated in the Accidents section, participants are prohibited from operating a motor vehicle, so when not traveling as a group with the program, participants will often have to rely on other forms of public transportation.
 In Ghana, as well as many parts of the world, cars, buses, large trucks, rickshaws, bikes, people on foot, and even animals share the same lanes of traffic, increasing the risk for crashes.
-When traveling independently (whether running errands and/or traveling to and from their internship sites), students should abide by the following recommendations:
+When traveling independently (whether running errands and/or traveling to and from their internship sites), participants should abide by the following recommendations:

 ■ Familiarize yourself with your surroundings and refrain from going out at night by yourself.

 ■ If possible, travel with companions at all times.

 ■ Travel during daylight hours, especially when in rural areas.